-We all know a cruise is one of the most relaxing types of holiday you can take but like all holidays it can be marred slightly by a bad flight.
-Whether it’s arriving stressed or coming back in a bad mood, there’s nothing that can quite compare to a stressful flight.
+We all know a cruise is one of the most relaxing types of holiday you can take but, like all holidays, it can be marred slightly by a bad flight.
+Whether it’s arriving agitated or coming back in a general bad mood, there’s nothing that can quite compare to a stressful flight.

-We’ve sorted all their tips for you and have started with 17 of the best thinks you should do before booking your flight…
+We’ve sorted all their tips for you and have started with 17 of the best things you should do before booking your flight…

-Speaking of air miles…Most people don’t realise they can use their air miles with partner airlines.
-If you’ve hundreds of free miles to use but your airline doesn’t go where you want it to don’t forget to check which partner airlines your miles are valid on.
+Speaking of air miles…most people don’t realise they can use their air miles with partner airlines.
+If you’ve got hundreds of free miles to use but your airline doesn’t go where you want it to, don’t forget to check which partner airlines your miles are valid on.
 You may be surprised!

 Continuing with the app theme… some airlines will let you check in online and use the app on your phone as a boarding card, saving time and paper!
 Assuming you don’t have any bags to check you’ll be able to head straight to security.

 7- Your Phone is your Best Friend

 It’s not just the app that’s useful however, as your smart phone will be your best bet for checking emails, updates, talking with friends and staving off boredom in the event of a delay.

 However all of that’s very quickly going to drain your battery so keep in mind that most airports will have plug sockets dotted around the terminal (so having a charger handy is always a good idea), but the problem is they can become rather busy or crowded.

 Our advice would be to invest in a mobile battery charger so you can charge your phone on the go without worrying about looking for a spare socket.